 C3 – Plank – 2 x 60 secs [90 secs rest]

-Each letter represents a superset.
-Although these are supersets, we will still be resting 10 seconds between all exercises in the C-series.
+*Each letter represents a superset.
+Although these are supersets, we will still rest 10 seconds between all exercises in the C-series.

 If you’re a hockey player who has only ever been training for speed through bodyweight-only methods, this style of training just might be the “next big thing” you add to your training arsenal for speed development and injury prevention.